swiss-ai-center/core-engine/docs/reference/pipeline.md

 ## Specifications

 Any service can be part of a pipeline.
-It must be registered to the engine.
+It must be registered to the Core Engine.

 ### Endpoints